I get a lot of questions from parents regarding when they should get their child involved in football. There are numerous issues with this question.

 - Social Development

 Now, how do I approach working on these five skills?
 When it comes to any form of coaching the main aspect for me is to keep the activities fun.
 With Tots, I had the aspect of each activity and the surrounding environment of the sessions being pressure-free.
-Remember that the children are only aged between 18months and 5 years, they are not professional footballs.
+Remember that the children are only aged between 18months and 5 years, they are not professional footballers.

 The most important thing to remember for Tots Football is that the attendees are young and are just starting on their journey as developing footballers.
 Keep the sessions fun, pressure-free and make the learning subconscious.
 As the coach, try not to be too serious but keep control.
 The simple things go a long way in the memory of a child, learn their names, give them high fives and praise them throughout the session.